 If you have any questions about ActiveCampaign that we haven’t covered in this review feel free to drop them in the comments below.

-ActiveCampaign starts at $29/month for email and marketing automation and a list size of less than 1,000 contacts.
-The cost increases based on two factors – the size of your list and any additional features that would require upgrading to a higher plan.
+ActiveCampaign costs $29/month for email and marketing automation if you have a list of 1,000 contacts.
+This cost increases based on two factors – the size of your list and any additional features that would require upgrading to a higher plan.

 ActiveCampaign’s main features are email, marketing automation, SMS and its CRM.
 However, what makes ActiveCampaign unique at its price point are the range of advanced features such as split testing, predictive content, and deep integrations with 900+ third party tools.

-Yes.
-ActiveCampaign is one of the highest-rated platforms among all of the automation software we’ve tested with 78% of users saying they are very satisfied.
+ActiveCampaign is good for automated email and SMS marketing for small businesses.
+It is one of the highest-rated platforms among all of the automation software we’ve tested with 78% of users saying they are very satisfied.

 ActiveCampaign is suitable for businesses of all sizes, but it may be particularly well-suited for small to medium-sized businesses that require advanced email marketing features such as split testing, segmentation and automation.
 It is also a good option for businesses that are looking for a platform that integrates with a CRM system.